diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ##### HDFS
 1. fs.defaultFS
-The URI defines the hostname and port that the namenode’s RPC server runs on.
-The default port is 8020.
+The URI defines the hostname and port that `the namenode’s RPC server runs on.
+The default port is 8020`.
 default:  `file:///`
-`fs.defaultFS` is used to specify both the HDFS namenode and the default filesystem, it means HDFS has to be the default filesystem in the server configuration.
+`fs.defaultFS` is used to specify `both the HDFS namenode and the default filesystem`, it means HDFS has to be the default filesystem in the server configuration.
 Bear in mind, however, that it is possible to specify a different filesystem as the default in the client configuration, for convenience.
 For example, if you use both HDFS and S3 filesystems, then you have a choice of specifying either (of HDFS or S3) as the default in the client configuration, which allows you to refer to the default with a relative URI and the other with an absolute URI.
 In Example 10-1, the relative URI /a/b is resolved to hdfs://namenode/a/b.
-The property dfs.name node.name.dir specifies a list of directories where the namenode stores persistent filesystem metadata (the edit log and the filesystem image).
-A copy of each metadata file is stored in each directory for redundancy.
 2. dfs.namenode.name.dir
-The property dfs.namenode.name.dir specifies a list of directories where the namenode stores persistent filesystem metadata (the edit log and the filesystem image).
+The property `dfs.namenode.name.dir` specifies a list of directories where the namenode stores persistent filesystem metadata (the edit log and the filesystem image).
 A copy of each metadata file is stored in each directory for redundancy.
 default: `file://${hadoop.tmp.dir}/dfs/name`
 3. dfs.datanode.data.dir
 It specifies a list of directories for a datanode to store its blocks in.
 Unlike the namenode, which uses multiple directories for redundancy, a datanode `round-robins writes between its storage directories`, so `for performance you should specify a storage directory for each local disk`. `Read performance also benefits from having multiple disks for storage`, because blocks will be spread across them and concurrent reads for distinct blocks will be correspondingly spread across disks.